 Safe to skate?
 Find out with local Ice Thickness Reports.

 Facilities: Parking, canteen, pool, restrooms, bandstand, picnic areas, playground.

 Signage: Interpretive panels, maps and trail markings throughout.

-One of the most Iconic local parks, with 1000 acres to explore.
+One of Nova Scotia’s most Iconic parks, with 1000 acres to explore.

 Facilities ideal for families.

 Scenic gorge, waterfalls & old-growth forest.